Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Related Work

 \section{Related Work}

 \textbf{Vulnerable Version Assessment.} Assessing the affected versions of vulnerabilities is crucial for mitigating risks.
 Existing studies have proposed automated methods to identify affected versions~\cite{Dong2019Inconsistence, Bao2022Vszz, He2024Logs, Shi2023Web, Wu2024Vision, Dai2021Exploit, Jiang2023AEM, zou2024SyzBridge, Zhou2024Magneto}.
 Dong et al.~\cite{Dong2019Inconsistence} introduced VIEM to detect inconsistencies between the NVD database and CVE descriptions.
-Bao et al.~\cite{Bao2022Vszz} proposed an approach based on an improved SZZ algorithm to refine the set of versions impacted by CVE vulnerabilities.
+Bao et al.~\cite{Bao2022Vszz} proposed V-SZZ to refine the set of versions impacted by vulnerabilities.
 Patches have also been utilized to detect affected versions~\cite{He2024Logs, Shi2023Web, Wu2024Vision}.
 He et al.~\cite{He2024Logs} leveraged developer logs and patches to identify affected versions.
-Wu et al.~\cite{Wu2024Vision} proposed Vision, which encodes the criticality of vulnerable methods and statements into weighted IPDGs for accurate identification.
-Shi et al.~\cite{Shi2023Web} introduced a patch-based method to determine affected versions of web vulnerabilities.
-Vulnerability exploits play a critical role in assessing vulnerable software versions.
+Wu et al.~\cite{Wu2024Vision} encode the criticality of vulnerable methods and statements into weighted IPDGs for accurate identification.
+Shi et al.~\cite{Shi2023Web} introduced a patch-based method to determine affected versions of web vulnerabilities. \textbf{Vulnerability exploits} play a critical role in assessing affected versions.
 Dai et al.~\cite{Dai2021Exploit} proposed a fuzzing-based approach to guide the mutation of exploit inputs outside the reference version.
-Jiang et al.~\cite{Jiang2023AEM} introduced the AEM methodology for Linux kernels, which adjusts exploits to enforce alignment between reference versions and other kernel versions.
-Recently, exploit adaptation across upstream and downstream components has garnered increasing attention~\cite{zou2024SyzBridge,Zhou2024Magneto,zirui2024exploiting}.
+Jiang et al.~\cite{Jiang2023AEM} introduced AEM to align exploits between reference versions and other kernel versions.
 Although these studies leverage exploits to confirm affected versions, the applicability of exploit-based assessment remains unexplored.